 - (a) If the Panel conducts proceedings, it will normally establish a virtual data room for the matter.
 Unless the Panel agrees or advises otherwise, submissions must be provided through the virtual data room.
 The brief will outline the procedures for using the virtual data room.
+Each party will only receive access to other parties' submissions once the time specified for submissions (as set out in the brief) has expired. - (b) The brief also specifies that any person accessing the virtual data room for a matter undertakes not to use or disclose any confidential information provided to it in the proceedings (including confidential information in the virtual data room).

-Each party will only receive access to other parties' submissions once the time specified for submissions has expired. - (b) Prior to the Panel deciding whether to conduct proceedings or for any "out of process" submissions or requests, communication with the Panel is to be made by email to the Executive sent to takeovers@takeovers.gov.au (unless otherwise directed). - (c) If a party intends the Executive to give an email to the Panel, the email must ordinarily be sent to each party at the same time (so far as practicable) as it is sent to the Executive.
+- (b)(c) Prior to the Panel deciding whether to conduct proceedings or for any "out of process" submissions or requests, communication with the Panel is to be made by email to the Executive sent to takeovers@takeovers.gov.au (unless otherwise directed). - (c)(d) If a party intends the Executive to give an email to the Panel, the email must ordinarily be sent to each party at the same time (so far as practicable) as it is sent to the Executive.
 This should be clear on the face of the email (i.e., no "blind copies").
 In limited circumstances, the Panel may agree to receive an email that has not been copied to other parties, provided it is satisfied there will be compliance with procedural fairness.